U.S. Route 54 in Missouri: History

 US 54 was originally formed in Missouri after changing from US 26, however the routing went from Cedar County to Polk County, then Dallas County, then into Camden County.
 In 1932, the highway was rerouted into Saint Clair County and then Hickory County, and paved over.

 In Macks Creeks, a well known speed trap existed on US 54 upon entering the town until 1995 when a law named Macks Creek Law was passed.

-In the Lake of the Ozarks area, US 54 be rerouted onto a new 4 lane highway in 2010 and another part of US 54 was rerouted in 2011 in the Lake of the Ozarks area.
+In the Lake of the Ozarks area, US 54 was rerouted onto a new 4 lane highway in 2010 and another part of US 54 was rerouted in 2011 in the Lake of the Ozarks area.
 The old US 54 was renamed "Osage Beach Parkway."

 The original Champ Clark Bridge opened in 1928.
 In 2019, a replacement bridge opened and the old one was torn down.